- Website Users

 - the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 - Where your Personal Information is transferred to a third country, you also have the right to be informed of the appropriate safeguards we have put in place pursuant to Article 46 of the GDPR relating to the transfer.

 COPIES OF THE DATA

 All Personal Information held by us, is as disclosed to us by you.
 To view or change this information, you should log in to your account.
 When you update information, we usually keep a copy of the prior version for our records.
-If this is deemed insufficient, or you are experiencing any difficulties in making the required updates, please contact us.
+If this is deemed inaccurate, or you are experiencing any difficulties in making the required updates, please contact us.